Description of Labor Surplus Areas

 Designation of LSAs under Exceptional Circumstance Criteria:

 The classification procedures also provide for the designation of LSAs under exceptional circumstance criteria.
-These procedures permit the regular classification criteria to be waived when an area experiences a significant increase in unemployment which is not temporary or seasonal and which was not reflected in the data for the 2-year reference period.
+These procedures permit the regular classification criteria to be waived when an area experiences a significant increase in unemployment which is not temporary or seasonal and which was not reflected in the data for the two-year reference period.
 Under the program's exceptional circumstance procedures, LSA classifications can be made for civil jurisdictions, Metropolitan Statistical Areas or Combined Statistical Areas, as defined by the Office of Management and Budget.
 In order for an area to be classified as a LSA under the exceptional circumstance criteria, the state workforce agency must submit a petition requesting such classification to the Department of Labor's ETA.
 The current criteria for an exceptional circumstance classification are: an area's unemployment rate is at least the LSA qualifying rate for each of the three most recent months; a projected unemployment rate of at least the LSA qualifying rate for each of the next 12 months; and documentation (a list of the areas with the average unemployment rate of three most recent months) that the exceptional circumstance event has already occurred.
 The state workforce agency may file petitions on behalf of civil jurisdictions, as well as Metropolitan Statistical Areas or Micropolitan Statistical Areas.
-The addresses of state workforce agencies are available on the ETA Web site at: http://www.doleta.gov/programs/lsa.cfm and https://winwin.workforce3one.org/view/Labor_Surplus_Area_List_Issued/info.
-State Workforce Agencies may submit petitions in electronic format to email@example.com, or in hard copy to the U.S. Department of Labor, Employment and Training Administration, Office of Workforce Investment, 200 Constitution Avenue Room C-4510, Attention Samuel Wright.
+The addresses of state workforce agencies are available on ETA's website at https://www.doleta.gov/lsa/.
+State Workforce Agencies may submit petitions in electronic format to firstname.lastname@example.org, or in hard copy to the U.S. Department of Labor, Employment and Training Administration, Office of Workforce Investment, 200 Constitution Ave NW, Room C-4510, Washington, DC 20210.
+Attention Samuel Wright.